-The vehicle is 6ft high, 7ft wide and 15ft long.
+The vehicle has a length of 15ft, height of 6ft, and width of 7ft.
 The chassis is a steel frame with boxed frame rails and five cross members constructed from high-grade alloy steel.
-The body is made of aluminium which reduces the weight and provides high resistance to corrosion.
+The body is made of aluminium, which reduces its weight and provides high resistance to corrosion.

-The gross vehicle weight rating (GVWR) of the M998 HMMWV is 7,700lb with a curb weight of 5,200lb.
-At maximum payload of 2,500lb the vehicle can reach a maximum speed of 65mph.
+The gross vehicle weight rating (GVWR) of the M998 HMMWV is 7,700lb, with a curb weight of 5,200lb.
+At its maximum payload of 2,500lb, the vehicle can reach a maximum speed of 65mph.
 It has seating options of 1+1 or 2+2 based on the configuration.
 It uses a 12V/24V electrical system and has a fuel tank with a capacity of 95l.

 The HMMWV has disk brakes fitted on all four wheels.
-The disk brakes are mounted inboard to the wheels outside of each differential.
+The disk brakes are mounted inboard the wheels, outside of each differential.

-The changing requirements of armies across the world have driven the changes in the HMMWV models and equipments.
-The HMMWV has four different models namely the A2 series vehicles, reliability extended vehicles, expanded-capacity vehicles and international vehicles.
+The Humvee has four different models, namely A2 series vehicles, reliability extended vehicles, expanded-capacity vehicles, and international vehicles.

 Reliability extended HMMWVs

-In 2006, AM General began the development of reliability extended HMMWVs.
-The key inclusions are a geared fan drive, new cool pack and shroud, new shock absorbers, new A-arm bushings, re-engineered geared hub assembly and new parking brakes.
+In 2006, AM General began the development of reliability extended Humvees.
+Key inclusions are a geared fan drive, new cool pack and shroud, new shock absorbers, new A-arm bushings, re-engineered geared hub assembly, and new parking brakes.
 The M1151, M1152 and M1165 are the three vehicles under this model.

 HMMWV ECV expanded capacity vehicle

-The international models are the vehicles produced in collaboration with foreign companies.
-AM General has joined hands with many international players to such as Swiss firm Mowag and Turkish company Otokar, which has designed, tested and manufactured exceptional vehicles.
+International models are vehicles produced in collaboration with foreign companies.
+AM General has collaborated with many international players, such as the Swiss firm Mowag and the Turkish company Otokar, which have designed, tested and manufactured exceptional vehicles.
 The Eagle and Cobra are the two international models.

 The HMMWV has over 15 configurations such as cargo carriers, troop carriers, armament carriers, ambulance and shelter carriers.

-All of the variants have a common chassis, engine and transmission with 44 interchangeable parts fitted in various positions.
+All the variants have a common chassis, engine and transmission, as well as 44 interchangeable parts fitted in various positions.

-The HMMWV is fitted with double A-arm independent suspension front and rear, coil springs and hydraulic double-acting shock absorbers for high off-road mobility.
+The HMMWV is fitted with double A-arm independent suspension at the front and rear, coil springs and hydraulic double-acting shock absorbers for high off-road mobility.
 This system provides 16in ground clearance in normal load conditions.
 It has a track of 72in.
-The vehicle offers 40% of slide slope, 60% of slope-climbing and 60in of water fording capacities, making it an outstanding off-road vehicle.
+The vehicle offers 40% slide slope, 60% slope-climbing and 60in of water fording capacities, making it an outstanding off-road vehicle.